-AMENDMENT OF THE CERTIFICATE OF INCORPORATION OF THE COMPANY TO INCREASE THE AUTHORIZED SHARES OF COMMON STOCK
+AMENDMENT OF THE

+CERTIFICATE OF INCORPORATION

+OF THE COMPANY TO

+INCREASE THE AUTHORIZED SHARES OF COMMON STOCK

-The Board of Directors has directed that there be submitted to the stockholders of the Company at the meeting a proposed amendment to the Company's Certificate of Incorporation to increase the authorized number of shares of Common Stock from 50,000,000 to 100,000,000.
-In the last fiscal year the Company acquired Peregrine Pharmaceuticals, Inc. for 5,080,000 shares of Common Stock and issued 12,000 shares of 5% Adjustable Convertible Class C Preferred Stock (the "Class C Preferred Stock") which shares are convertible into an indeterminate number of shares of Common Stock.
+The Board of Directors has directed that there be submitted to the stockholders of the Company at the meeting a proposed amendment to the Company's Certificate of Incorporation to increase the authorized number of shares of Common Stock from 50,000,000 to 60,000,000.
+As of August 31, 1997 the Company had approximately 27,400,000 shares outstanding.
+In the last fiscal year, the Company issued 12,000 shares of 5% Adjustable Convertible Class C Preferred Stock (the "Class C Preferred Stock") which shares are convertible into an indeterminate number of shares of Common Stock.
+In connection with the Series C Preferred Stock investment, the Board of Directors agreed to, and did reserve 15,500,000 of authorized but unissued shares of Common Stock for issuance upon conversion of the shares of the Class C Preferred Stock and the exercise of the warrants issuable upon conversion thereof.
+The Company has commitments to issue 1,600,000 shares for the Class B Preferred Stock and Warrants.
+The Company has reserved for issuance for options previously granted 4,795,000 shares.
+With the above reservation of shares totaling 49,295,000, the Company does not have a sufficient number of non-reserved, authorized and unissued shares of Common Stock.
+As a result the Company may not be able to raise additional money, undertake acquisitions or take any other action requiring the issuance of its Common Stock unless the authorized number of shares of Common Stock is increased.
 In connection with its agreement with the purchasers of the Class C Preferred Stock the Company agreed to submit to its stockholders for approval a charter amendment increasing the authorized number of shares of Common Stock of the Company to an amount deemed reasonable by the Company and the placement agent.
-In connection with the Series C Preferred Stock investment, the Board of Directors agreed to, and did reserve 15,500,000 of authorized but unissued shares of Common Stock for issuance upon conversion of the shares of the Class C Preferred Stock and the exercise of the warrants issuable upon conversion thereof.
-With this reservation and the issuance of 5,080,000 shares of the Company's Common Stock to the Peregrine stockholders, the Company does not have sufficient authorized and unissued shares that have not been reserved for issuance.
-As a result the Company can not raise additional money, make acquisitions or take any other action requiring the issuance of its Common Stock unless the authorized number of shares of Common Stock is increased